jbyrdrh/splunk-install-example/README.md

 vi group_vars/all
 ~~~

-In this demo, I defined the following variables:
+In this demo, I defined the following variables.
+The rest of the varibles can remain as the default values.:

 ~~~
 ansible_user: ansible